42.21 Notice of basis for relief.

 - (a) Notice of request for relief.
 The Board may require a party to file a notice stating the relief it requests and the basis for its entitlement to relief.
 A notice must include sufficient detail to place the Board and each opponent on notice of the precise relief requested.
 A notice is not evidence except as an admission by a party-opponent.

 - (b) Filing and service.
 The Board may set the times and conditions for filing and serving notices required under this section.
 The Board may provide for the notice filed with the Board to be maintained in confidence for a limited time.

-Effect.
-If a notice under paragraph (a) of this
+- (c) Effect.
+If a notice under paragraph (a) of this section is required:

 - (1) A failure to state a sufficient basis for relief may result in a denial of the relief requested;